kjkasi/EasyNetQWiki/Documentation/Topic-Based-Routing.md

 There are topic overloads for the SubscribeAsync method that work in exactly the same way.

-For some more cautionary tales on topics, please see this blog post [Topic Confusion](http://mikehadlow.blogspot.co.uk/2013/09/easynetq-topic-confusion.html)
+For some more cautionary tales on topics, please see this blog post [Topic Confusion](http://mikehadlow.blogspot.co.uk/2013/09/easynetq-topic-confusion.html), although note that the example uses an older version of the API where you had to open a publish channel before calling Publish.